wanghaisheng/responsive-landing-page-starter/content/blog/en/throttling-bulk-sms-campaigns-with-python-and-vonage-sms-api.md

 b64value = b64encode(encodedData).decode("ascii")
 ```

 In the above code, replace the `API_KEY` and `API_SECRET` values with the values from your Vonage dashboard.
-The `vonageCredentials` variable takes your Vonage credentials: your API key and secret key in the form `'API_KEY: API_SECRET'`.
-You then encode and decode the string with your credentials in base64 form to pass them as [](https://en.wikipedia.org/wiki/ASCII)ASCII standard characters.
+The `vonageCredentials` variable takes your Vonage credentials: your API key and secret key in the form `'API_KEY: API_SECRET.'` You then encode and decode the string with your credentials in base64 form to pass them as [](https://en.wikipedia.org/wiki/ASCII)ASCII standard characters.

 ### Create a View to Send SMS message